-According to Squarespace, their templates are “award-winning”.
+According to Squarespace, its templates are “award-winning”.
 But that could mean anything, really.
 It could even just be marketing mumbo-jumbo.

 So I decided to investigate.